Eerie photographs envisage towns made only of facades

 Reduced to just their facades, the otherwise unremarkable buildings in Zacharie Gaudrillot-Roy's photographs take on a surreal new quality.
 The eerie, sparsely populated pictures appear to play into the French photographer's self-professed aim of creating "confusion between fiction and reality."

-Gaudrillot-Roy has spent almost a decade producing the digitally manipulated images as part of his ongoing series, "Façades."
+Gaudrillot-Roy has spent a decade producing the digitally manipulated images as part of his ongoing series, "Façades."
 But while his focus on frontages can be interpreted as a commentary on architecture, he instead wants viewers to share his curiosity about what might lie behind.

 "My feeling is like (that of being) a spectator," he said in a phone interview, "as if I was wandering in a city that I could know.
 But it's not real, as if I was a stranger."